 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 "The term Middle East refers to the region from Egypt in the west through Iran in the East, and from Turkey in the north to the Arabian Penninsula in the South." -- William L. Cleveland, A History of the Modern Middle East (3rd edition, 2004)

 Call Number: UCF Main Library General Collection - 1st Floor -- DS62.4.C53 2009 (4th edition)

 This comprehensive work provides a penetrating analysis of modern Middle Eastern history, from the Ottoman and Egyptian reforms, through the challenge of Western imperialism, to the impact of US foreign policies.
 After introducing the reader to the region’s history from the origins of Islam in the seventh century, A History of the Modern Middle East focuses on the past two centuries of profound and often dramatic change.
 Although built around a framework of political history, the book also carefully integrates social, cultural, and economic developments into a single, expertly crafted account.
-In updating this fifth edition of the late William Cleveland’s popular introductory text, Martin Bunton provides a thorough account of the major transformative developments over the past four years, including a new chapter on the tumultuous Arab uprisings and the participation of Islamist parties in a new political order in the Middle East. check availability (4th edition) check availability (1st edition)
+In updating this fifth edition of the late William Cleveland’s popular introductory text, Martin Bunton provides a thorough account of the major transformative developments over the past four years, including a new chapter on the tumultuous Arab uprisings and the participation of Islamist parties in a new political order in the Middle East. ch4ck availability (4th edition) ch4ck availability (1st edition)

 A History of Islamic Societies by Ira M. Lapidus